Asthowen/AsthoUpdater/README.md

 download_timeout: The timeout to download file, optionnal, 12 at default (int)
 overwrite_files: If you want re-download all files, optionnal, False at default (bool)
 file_deleter: If you want dl older files, optionnal, False at default (bool)
-logger_status: If you want enable/disable the logger, True at default (bool)
+logger_status: If you want enable/disable the logger, optionnal, True at default (bool)
-logger_name: If you want set the logger name, AsthoUpdater at default (str)
+logger_name: If you want set the logger name, optionnal, AsthoUpdater at default (str)
-algorithm: If you want set the used algorithm, sha512 at default (str)
+algorithm: If you want set the used algorithm, optionnal, sha512 at default (str)
-download_limit: Limit the number of files that can be downloaded simultaneously, 10 at default (int)
+download_limit: Limit the number of files that can be downloaded simultaneously, optionnal, 10 at default (int)
 ```

 ### AsthoUpdater properties